avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 3. Plug in the USB microphone and headphones.
 4. Connect the keyboard and mouse to the USB ports.
 5. Connect your monitor using the HDMI port.
-6. Connect the Ethernet Cable
+6. Connect the Ethernet Cable - or don't!

 {:.steps}
 ### Booting Your Pi